 (Optional) Construct the UserSpecificData field.

 Choose a DestinationIdentifier.
 A DestinationIdentifier is an MISF Group ID, which represents an existing group.
 The group indicated by the DestinationIdentifier shall include all recipients who are manipulated by this command.

+If a response message is not required, ResponseFlag is set to 0.
+If a response message is required, ResponseFlag may be set to 1.

 Generate an MIS_Net_Group_Manipulate.request from the DestinationIdentifier, the TargetGroupIdentifier, the SubgroupRange (optional), the UserSpecificData (optional), the CompleteSubtree, ComplementSubtreeFlag (optional), ResponseFlag (optional), GroupKeyUpdateFlag, MasterGroupKey (optional) and the GroupKeyData (optional).
 Set the GroupKeyUpdateFlag if the MGK of the group designated by the TargetGroupIdentifier should be updated.
 Send it to the local MISF.